The-AEGIS-Initiative/robobot-code-sandbox/README.md

 ## Using Docker
 #### `docker run -p 8000:8000 -v /var/run/docker.sock:/var/run/docker.sock aegisinitiative/robobot-back-end:latest`

+# How it works
+The robobot-code-sandbox sandboxes code by executing it inside a docker container.
+The node.js server manages each docker container lifecycle for each client.

 # Development Guidelines
 Please read this section before making any changes!